couclock/petrate/README.md

 Show how to update running containers without any client-side failure

-- Switch to new git branch
+- Switch to new git branch to get new features

 ```
 git checkout minikube_rolling_update